When news broke a few days back that veteran journalist, Ray Ekpu was going to turn 70, on 6th August, it came as a pleasant surprise.

 In his own case, what did he do?

-“All what I have said come from my own experience.
+“All that I have said come from my own experience.
 I eat fruits twice a day.
 I eat a lot of vegetables.
 I don’t smoke.
 I take alcohol occasionally.
 I am a social drinker, now I have reduced my carbohydrate intake.
 I don’t touch sugar at all.
 I don’t take salt.
 I don’t eat red meat.
 I take fish, chicken, snails, stockfish.

 How about exercise?